matoous/dzxcz/content/gear/index.md

 [Raycast](https://www.raycast.com/) launcher is one of my essentials.
 I started with [Alfred](https://www.alfredapp.com/) but didn't like it's UI and way of writing extensions.
 Raycast is leaner, nicer, has plenty of up-to-date and maintained extensions for all that I need (1password, GitHub, Todoist, app switching, clipboard management, and more).
 It replaced a lot of other apps I previously depended on.
 Right now it's free for personal use which I expect to change at one point in the future but I am willing to pay for it.
 May only hope is that their model won't be subscription based.

-[Mela](https://mela.recipes) is a receipes management app.
-I don't use it much but love the design, native iOS UI, and the ease of use.
-If I start cooking more one day, this will be my go-to app.

 ### Mac setup

 - [configure TouchID for sudo](https://apple.stackexchange.com/a/306324)